ceholden/open-geo-tutorial/README.md

 ### docker

 I highly recommend trying out [Docker](https://docs.docker.com/get-started/) if you're not familiar with it.
 There is a bit of a startup time just for getting up to speed but it is the way to go for reproducible work.
 Docker provides operating-system-level virtualization, also known as "containerization" and thus you can be sure that your setup precisely replicates the one used here and will easily work.
-Once you've downloaded Docker you can simply run: `docker build -t condageo .` to create an image called 'condageo' and then running `docker run --name geo -p 8888:8888 -v "$PWD/Python/chapters:/opt/notebooks" -it condageo` will start a container called 'geo' based on the 'condageo' image, then it will mount the /chapters directory from the git repo to the container's /opt/notebooks directory, and then give you the bash command line.
+Once you've downloaded Docker you can simply run:

+`docker build -t condageo .`

+which will create an OS image called 'condageo' and then to create the container run:

+`docker run --name geo -p 8888:8888 -v "$PWD/Python/chapters:/opt/notebooks" -it condageo`

+which will start a container called 'geo' based on the 'condageo' image, then it will mount the /chapters directory from the git repo to the container's /opt/notebooks directory, and then give you the bash command line.